Oppenjaimer/simulation-template/README.md

 # Simulation Template

 A Raylib + Dear ImGui simulation template for C++.
-The codebase is written in a minimalist, procedural style &mdash treating C++ as a "better C." It relies on POD structs and namespace-scoped functions rather than heavy object-oriented paradigms.
+The codebase is written in a minimalist, procedural style, treating C++ as a "better C." It relies on POD structs and namespace-scoped functions rather than heavy object-oriented paradigms.
 It is also documented with [Doxygen](https://www.doxygen.nl/manual/docblocks.html).

 ## Libraries